ok-mo/SE-SDK-ok-dev/README.md

            mmcc007/se-sdk-ok-dev:latest
 ```

-The command above mounts your workspace under /build/platform inside the image so you can
+The command above mounts your workspace under /build/platform inside the container so you can
-work on your local files from within the image.
+work on your local files from within the container.

 In order to flash firmware over USB JTAG you also need to run docker in
 privileged mode and mount usb within docker: